vanessacl/Weather-app-react/README.md

 # Weather-react-app

 An application used to see the weather.
+Enter the name of the city where you want to check the weather.

 ### Technologies:
-React, JSX, Javascript, HTML and CSS.
+Javascript, React, HTML and CSS.

 <img src="build/static/media/Screenshot.png" width= "450">

 ### Installation and Setup Instructions
-Clone down this repository.
+Clone this repository.
 You will need node and npm installed globally on your machine.

 #### Installation: